-- 1 the National Numbering Scheme should provide sufficient capacity and flexibility to meet future demands, including the provision of reasonable capacity as a contingency reserve for new services and for ease of future expansion of the scheme; - 2 numbering arrangements should result in efficient utilisation of numbering space; - 3 the scheme should support fair and effective competition by ensuring equal treatment with respect to access to numbers and allocation policy; - 4 the scheme should support the principle of number portability; - 5 the scheme should be in line with ITU-T Recommendations as far as possible; - 6 EU harmonisation measures, where relevant, should be taken into account; - 7 numbering scheme management should be carried out in an objective, non-discriminatory, equitable, proportionate, timely and transparent manner; - 8 where changes to the numbering scheme are necessary, the aim should be to implement them in a way that minimises disruption, cost and inconvenience for customers and service providers; - 9 publicity for changes in any substantial part of the active national telephone number space should be well co-ordinated and should commence well in advance of the change taking place; - 10 information should be available regarding the national numbering conventions, primary allocations by the NPM and the status of each number.
+- 8 EU harmonisation measures, where relevant, should be taken into account; - 9 numbering scheme management should be carried out in an objective, non-discriminatory, equitable, proportionate, timely and transparent manner; - 10 where changes to the numbering scheme or rights of use are necessary, the aim should be to implement them in a way that minimises disruption, cost and inconvenience for customers and service providers.
+Changes to rights of use for allocated numbers or their conditions of allocation or procedures should be limited to objectively justified cases and should be carried out in a proportionate manner; - 11 publicity for changes in any substantial part of the active national telephone number space should be well co-ordinated and should commence well in advance of the change taking place; - 12 information should be available regarding the national numbering conventions, primary allocations by the NPM and the status of each number.
 The national numbering scheme shall be made available on the ComReg web site.

+ComReg attaches conditions of use to number allocations in compliance with the Numbering Conventions, which implement Part C of the Schedule to the Authorisation Regulations.
 ComReg holds consultative processes on Numbering Convention issues that it considers to be of importance and on large-scale withdrawal of allocated numbers, subject always to its obligation to regulate the market.